Game Theory

 Host-written rules trap players when obedience, school success, income, and civic respectability reward them inside a game whose rule-maker still controls status, power, talent flows, and the definition of winning.

 The late source return makes the point geopolitical.
 Jiang says globalization worked because America was hegemonic enough to write the rules of the game and extract talent from the worldLoading source trail.
-When he says that whoever writes the rules wins, he is not only describing a local immigrant trap.
-He is naming a larger payoff layer: rule-making can convert another group’s best students, ambition, labor, and hope into the rule-maker’s strength.
+Rule-making can convert another group’s best students, ambition, labor, and hope into the rule-maker’s strength.

-This section stays inside game theory because the mechanism is not immigration as a topic.
-The reusable lens is the distinction between playing well and authoring the game.
-It touches Education As A Soul Game because school can form obedient excellence, and it touches Nation As God-Machine because demographic groups may fight over who sets the rules.
-But the method question is sharper: when someone praises your success, ask whether success gives command or only keeps you inside the house’s game.
+This stays inside Game Theory because the reusable lens is the distinction between playing well and authoring the game.
+Education owns school formation; Nation owns political-body conflict.
+The method question is sharper: when someone praises your success, ask whether success gives command or only keeps you inside the house’s game.

 Constraint Can Make Terror Rational

 Section titled “Constraint Can Make Terror Rational”The Mongol lecture adds the ugliest version of the method.
 Jiang does not begin by asking whether the Mongols were brutal.
-He begins by asking what logic or reasoning sat behind the brutalityLoading source trail.
+He asks what logic or reasoning sat behind the brutalityLoading source trail.
 The answer is not moral approval.
-It is constraint analysis.
-Game theory asks what optimal strategy looks like for a player who cannot win the stronger actor’s preferred game.
+It is constraint analysis: what strategy makes sense for a player who cannot win the stronger actor’s preferred game?

-The small-player example is deliberately simple.
-The larger fighter wants a fair fight because fairness favors his mass; the smaller fighter loses if he accepts that board.
-So the weaker actor must choose the vulnerable moment and, in Jiang’s blunt phrase, cheat in order to winLoading source trail.
+The small-player example is blunt: the larger fighter wants a fair fight because fairness favors mass, so the weaker actor must choose the vulnerable moment and cheat in order to winLoading source trail.
 The Mongol case scales that logic into empire.
 A low-population mobile force cannot afford attrition, long sieges, or normal occupation.
-It has to shorten the game, make resistance irrational, and make reputation do work that administration cannot do.
+It has to shorten the game and make reputation do work that administration cannot do.

 Terror becomes a constraint strategy when a weaker actor cannot win the stronger actor’s fair game, so it weaponizes escalation, fear, and reputation to make resistance feel irrational and to replace administrative capacity.